 The Technical Services Unit enters public and school library VUC contributions online in DOLcat.
 Public and school libraries can find your library's VUC status by searching the web2 DOLcat.

 To find your VUC status in web2 DOLCAT choose one of the following:

 - Type the name of your library as a title search, ex.
 Brooks Memorial Library

 - Type your library's VUC symbol as a call number search, ex.
 B733

 - For public libraries that use OCLC for cataloging, type your library's OCLC symbol as a call number search, ex.
 BSYA

 Next, click on your library name.
 You will be linked to the record for your library.
 Ignore the message, "The library currently has no holdings for this title," because this message does not refer to your VUC holdings.
 Instead, see the section of the record that follows, "Display Related Subjects."
 Your VUC contributions are listed as Notes.

 MARC Records: Discards: 3-27-2008 (7)

 Dates are followed by the number of additions or discards, which are given in parentheses.
-School libraries that send diskettes or ftp MARC records should contact the Technical Services Unit for their VUC status because records are loaded in batches and the contributions are entered less frequently than card and Card/MARC Service contributions.
+School libraries that send diskettes or ftp MARC records should contact the Technical Services Unit for their VUC status because records are loaded in batches and the contributions are entered less frequently than public library contributions.